GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/lexical_structure.rst

 .. index:: single: indenting

-daScript follows semantic indenting (much like Python).
+Daslang follows semantic indenting (much like Python).
 That means that logical blocks are arranged with the same indenting, and if a control statement requires the nesting of a block (such as the body of a function, block, if, for, etc.), it has to be indented one step more.
 The indenting step is part of the options of the program.
 It is either 2, 4 or 8, but always the same for whole file.
 The default indenting is 4, but can be globally overridden per project.